Installation manual Zivver OWA add-in

 Introduction

 Use the Zivver Outlook Web Access Add-in to securely send and receive messages directly from Outlook Web Access (OWA).
-This manual describes how to install the add-in in Exchange Online (part of Microsoft Office 365).
-The Zivver OWA add-in is available for Exchange Online.
+This manual describes how to install the add-in in Exchange Online, which is part of Microsoft Office 365.
+The Zivver OWA add-in is available for Exchange Online only.

 Technical requirements

 You can install the Zivver OWA add-in in Exchange Online.
-To use the OWA add-in, you must meet these requirements:
+To use the OWA add-in, you must meet the following requirements:

-• The users’ workstations (Windows or Mac) have the latest General Available (GA) or Stable version of one of these modern browsers installed:
+• The users’ workstations (Windows or Mac) have the latest General Availability (GA) or Stable version of one of these modern browsers installed:

 • Microsoft Edge based on Chromium (recommended)